AzeAstro/PicoDuckyExecuter/README.md

 ENTER
 """

+payload=struct.pack("l",len(duckyScript))+duckyScript.encode()
+disconnectMessage=struct.pack("l",len("!disconnect"))+"!disconnect".encode()

 picoSoc=socket.socket(socket.AF_INET,socket.SOCK_STREAM)
 picoSoc.connect(("192.168.1.3",9999)) # According to my code on `main.py` file, the TCP server runs on port 9999.
 You can change it how you want.

-picoSoc.send(payload.encode()) # Send the payload
+picoSoc.send(payload) # Send the payload
 picoSoc.send("!disconnect".encode()) # Disconnect after sending payload.

 # You can use `!exit` to completely stop the pico.
 # It will raise error at pico and pico will completely stop.
+# But sending payload needs to be similar to how we send disconnect message or payload.
+# Length of payload should be packed as long and then payload should be attached to it.
 ```

 ### 2) [PicoPayloadSender](https://github.com/AzeAstro/PicoPayloadSender)
 It is my custom sender.
 A GUI app written in PyQt6.
-Can be used in Windows, Linux, Mac and so on(as much as you can use python and PyQt6 library.)
+Can be used in Windows, Linux, Mac and so on(as long as you can use python and PyQt6 library.)

 ## Donations
 If you really want to send donation contact me.
 (No matter how much.
 Anything that is 1 USD or higher is accepted.)